 Your baby, or foetus, is around 28.9cm long from head to heel and weighs about 500g.
 That's approximately the size of a squash and the weight of a packet of wholewheat dried pasta.

 The limbs are now in proportion, so there's no question that this is a very cute baby, rather than an alien with a giant head.
 Over the next few weeks, you're going to be kicked around by your baby and will start to see your tummy move too, which looks very strange.
 Get to know your baby's rhythms and talk to your midwife if the kicking slows down.
-Download a guide to baby movements, published by Tommy's the baby charity.
+Have a look at Tommy's guide to baby movements in pregnancy.

 Are you drinking loads of tea and coffee?
 This week, why not make a real effort to swap your cuppas for alternatives such as smoothies and fruit teas.
 Giving up caffeine can be a hard habit to break, but it's worth it, as too much caffeine in pregnancy is linked to miscarriage and low birth weight.
 Your daily recommended maximum is 200mg.
 That's not much, when you consider that...